h-larsson/IMAM_TDDMRG/README.md

   <li>Use logbook file as much as possible.
 One exception in which logbook cannot be used to get the value of a certain parameter is if this parameter is needed somewhere else in the input file.</li>
   <li>Use absolute paths for input parameters recognized by TDDMRG-CM.
 Consider using <code>os.path.abspath</code> to help you resolve the absolute path of a relative path.</li>
   <li>Don&#39t set the sampling times (through  <code>te_sample</code>) too close one after another (i.e., having too frequent printings of time-dependent quantities) if you set <code>te_save_mps</code> to <code>'overwrite'</code> (the default) or <code>'sample'</code>.
 As for the <code>'overwrite'</code> option, this increases the risk of corrupting the saved MPS files when the program is terminated (e.g. due to time runout) while a MPS saving process is still ongoing, a complete MPS saving process can span a few minutes.
 Since, the previous MPS is overwritten, if the current MPS is not successfully saved, you have basically lost ability to restart the simulation.
 While for <code>'sampled'</code>, too frequent MPS savings can take up a huge space.</li>
-  <li>Even if you follow the previous advice about sampling time, the option <code>'overwrite'</code> is still not totally fail-proof as program termination can happen when a MPS saving is in progress.
-As a general advice, if your simulation has been running for several days, consider saving the time-dependent MPS at a close future (e.g. 1-2 time steps ahead) using the [proble file](time-dependent-quantities) to serve as a safe checkpoint.
+  <li>Even if you follow the previous advice about sampling time, the option <code>'overwrite'</code> is still not totally fail-proof as program termination can still happen when a MPS saving is in progress.
+As a general advice, if your simulation has been running for several days, consider saving the time-dependent MPS at a close future (e.g. 1-2 sampling time points ahead) using the proble file to serve as a checkpoint and ensure that the MPS saving is completed by making sure that the line <code>The current MPS has been successfully saved under /path/to/probe/file/directory</code> is printed in the output.
+MPSs saved through probe files will not get overwritten since they are saved in their respective <code>&ltprefix&gt.sample/tevo-*</code> directory.
+If instead the program terminates during a MPS saving set through a probe file, the previous &#39normally&#39 saved MPS in <code>&ltprefix&gt.mps_t</code> can be used for restart since it does not get overwritten.
 Do this again after several days of further program run if it has not finished yet.
 </ol>
 These input parameters may be categorized into general input (needed by all three functionalities), ground state, annihilation operation, and time evolution.